 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
 The U.S. Department of Education is responsible for enforcing the Clery Act.

 PA College encourages any community member (student or employee) who believes s/he or another individual is being subjected to discrimination and/or harassment to follow the complaint procedures outlined in the college’s Discrimination and Harassment policy (see Student Handbook and Employee Handbook).
 The College will take prompt disciplinary action against individuals, including third parties, who engage in actions that violate this policy.

-To make an inquiry, report concerns or file a complaint, please contact PA College’s Title IX Coordinator or contact one of the Title IX Deputies:
+To make an inquiry, report concerns or file a complaint, please contact PA College’s Title IX Coordinator:

 Inquiries may also be referred to the Office for Civil Rights (OCR), United States Department of Education.
 Visit the OCR web site for the address and phone number of the office that serves your area or call OCR at 800-421-3481.